 3) Ensures that the clothing is not a distraction during class.

 4) Ensures that the dancer is appropriately dressed to be necessarily covered.

-5) Ensures that each dancer has the same brand, style and color of shoes and tights for on stage performances.
+5) Ensures that each dancer has the same style and color of shoes and tights for stage performances.